Inseego (INSG) Received its Third Buy in a Row

-After Canaccord Genuity and National Securities Corp gave Inseego (NASDAQ: INSG) a Buy rating last month, the company received another Buy, this time from Northland Securities.
-Analyst Michael Latimore maintained a Buy rating on Inseego today and set a price target of $8.00.
-The company’s shares closed last Wednesday at $6.95.
+After National Securities Corp and Roth Capital gave Inseego (NASDAQ: INSG) a Buy rating last month, the company received another Buy, this time from Canaccord Genuity.
+Analyst Michael Walkley reiterated a Buy rating on Inseego today and set a price target of $10.00.
+The company’s shares closed last Wednesday at $8.34.

-According to TipRanks.com, Latimore is a 4-star analyst with an average return of 1.7% and a 45.4% success rate.
-Latimore covers the Technology sector, focusing on stocks such as Super League Gaming, Limelight Networks, and The Meet Group.
+According to TipRanks.com, Walkley is a top 100 analyst with an average return of 15.3% and a 62.0% success rate.
+Walkley covers the Consumer Goods sector, focusing on stocks such as Telefonaktiebolaget LM Ericsson, Sequans Communications S A, and Adesto Technologies.

-Currently, the analyst consensus on Inseego is a Strong Buy with an average price target of $8.55, a 22.7% upside from current levels.
-In a report issued on March 24, Canaccord Genuity also maintained a Buy rating on the stock with a $7.50 price target.
+Inseego has an analyst consensus of Strong Buy, with a price target consensus of $8.55, an 11.0% upside from current levels.
+In a report issued on March 25, Roth Capital also reiterated a Buy rating on the stock with a $9.25 price target.

 See today’s analyst top recommended stocks >>